 Unlike the quick summer housefly, these slow, bumbling insects are not known to carry disease of any consequence to us.
 While housefly larvae, better known as maggots, feed upon garbage and feces, the cluster fly larvae feeds on earthworms.

 Cluster flies, sometimes called attic flies, enter buildings in the autumn.
 And now that the weather is warming, they become anxious to get back to the fly's prime directive -- breeding.
-To this end, in attempting to find a way out, they become more obvious all of a sudden, and are often found on windowsills in clusters, hence the name.

 Q: I have lived in the Town of Washington for eight years, and this is the first year I have had redpolls.
 They are here by the hundreds.
 They take over the feeders and no other birds can get in.